MeetKhatri-7/MeetKhatri-7/README.md

 # 💫 About Me:
-🔭 I’m currently working on Fiverr, Upwork, Toptal, etc<br>🌱 I’m currently searching for clients or jobs of Data Science<br>💬 Ask me about working on AI & ML, Deep learning and Data science.<br>👍Excited to work with people who want extraordinary work.
+🔭 I’m working on Fiverr, Upwork, Toptal, etc<br>🌱 I’m currently searching for clients or jobs of Data Science<br>💬 Ask me about working on AI & ML, Deep learning and Data science.<br>👍Excited to work with people who want extraordinary work.

 ## 🌐 Socials: